hazae41/example-microserver/README.md

 You just have to edit `main.ts` to load your submodule and route to it depending on wildcard DNS, URL path, HTTP headers, or anything you want.

+Import your module

 ```tsx
 import * as Mainnet from "./mods/mainnet/mod.ts";
 ```

+Choose a unique prefix for environment variables

 ```tsx
 const mainnet = await Mainnet.main("MAINNET_")
 ```

+Choose how to route requests to it

 ```tsx
 const onHttpRequest = async (request: Request) => {